What we've done What we are doing

 Flaring is a safety-related process for the controlled release and burning of natural gas during oil and gas exploration, production and processing operations.
 Flaring is required to safely dispose of flammable gas released during process upsets or other unplanned events and to safely relieve pressure before performing equipment maintenance.
 Flaring is also used to control and reduce emissions of volatile organic compounds from oil and condensate storage tanks.

-While total flaring emissions make up only about 13% of our total Scope 1 and Scope 2 GHG emissions, the target will drive continued near-term focus on routine flaring reductions across our assets.
+While total flaring emissions make up only approximately 14.3% of our total Scope 1 GHG emissions, achievement of this target reinforces our continued focus on minimizing flaring across our operations.

 1. While 2019 is the formal baseline for our methane emissions intensity target, we also compare performance to 2015 to show longer-term progress.
 2015 is an important milestone year for international organizations like the UN-led Oil and Gas Methane Partnership 2.0 that aim to achieve a 45% methane emissions reduction by 2025 from 2015 levels.